By cthiou, on 02 Mar 2024

 Nathan has just broken his own world record again!
 He set off on May 24 from the top of a crane located 114 meters above the ground, near the Couesnon dam.
 Attached by a harness and secured by a lifeline, he advanced barefoot in balance for 2 meters on a strap 200 cm wide to reach the summit of the famous abbey of Mont-Saint-Michel.

-The choice of Mont-Saint-Michel was obvious, “simply because it is a magnificent place which attracted me” but also because “it is important to show this heritage in a different way”, explained Nathan Paulin to AFP before his exploit.
+The choice of Mont-Saint-Michel was obvious, "simply because it is a magnificent place that attracted me" but also because "it is important to show this heritage in a different way," Nathan Paulin explained to AFP before his feat.

 Walk in the void, head in the air